vukics/cppqed/doc/quantumdataUtils.rst

   ``template <int RANK, typename B>`` (cf. :ref:`template parameters <quantumdataTemplates>`)

-  This class is basically only a metafunction.
+  This class is basically only a metafunction defining the following types:

   .. type:: StateVectorLow